sarroniz/oldsarroniz/_pages/teaching.md

 - HISP-S 326: _Introduction to Hispanic Linguistics_ (Fall 2020 - hybrid; Spring 2021 - online)

 - HISP-S 315: _Spanish in the Business World_ (Fall 2021)

+- HISP-S 281: _Spanish Grammar in Context for Heritage Speakers_ (Spring 2022)

+- HISP-S 308: _Composition and Conversation in Spanish_ (Fall 2022)